mansi26123/Assignment-7/README.md

 ## MongoDB reset

-From Api folder, you can run `mongo "mongodb+srv://cluster.yxyis.mongodb.net/inventoryTracker" --username jainamcsheth scripts/init.mongo.js` and enter password as `jainamcsheth` to reset the database with two products added initially.
+From Api folder, you can run `mongo "mongodb+srv://cluster.yxyis.mongodb.net/inventoryTracker" --username mansi261 scripts/init.mongo.js` and enter password as `mansi261` to reset the database with two products added initially.

 ## Lint check